-Important note regarding reimbursement request submission deadlines: The Controller's Office has a strict deadline for the submission of reimbursement requests.
-To meet the deadline, please submit all reimbursement requests via email to Jo Bynum, nita\bynum@brown.edu, within 45 days of purchase.
-Per Diem or hotel/lodging reimbursement requests must be submitted to Jo with 45 days of your return as determined by your flight itinerary.
+An important note on reimbursement request submission deadlines: Due to IRS rules, Brown's Controller's Office has a strict deadline for submission of reimbursement requests.
+To meet the deadline, you must submit your air fare, conference fee and pre-paid lodging receipts to Jo Bynum, nita_bynum@brown.edu, within 30 days of purchase.
+Per Diem or hotel/lodging reimbursement requests must be submitted to Jo within 30 days of your return as determined by your flight itinerary.
 If you have questions, please contact Jo.

-Reimbursements for flights or for conference fees may be submitted prior to travel.
+Reimbursements for flight/train/bus, conference fees and pre-paid lodging receipts (showing balance paid in full) may be submitted prior to travel.
 Other expenses (per diem, hotel) cannot be submitted until after your return.

-How to Submit: The more complete your reimbursement request, the faster you will receive your reimbursement.
+How to Submit: Please use the AY 2022 pre/post travel reimbursement Google forms linked below.
+The more complete your reimbursement request, the faster you will receive your reimbursement.
 This is what we need:

 - Graduate Travel Award.
 If you have a Graduate Travel Award, or any other award from the Grad School, please forward me the email confirmation you received from the Graduate Council.
 If you have more than one travel award, please forward each of the email confirmations that apply to your trip. - Business Purpose for travel.
 Are you going to conduct research?
 Where and why?
 Are you attending a conference or are you presenting at a conference?
-Include details about that along with a copy of the conference brochure listing you as a presenter. - Plane or train itinerary.
-Brown requires the detailed flight itinerary sent to you by the air carrier you are using, not just an Orbitz/Expedia/JustFly, etc. receipt.
-The controller's office requires us to send the full itinerary including: - airline logo - name of traveler - dates & times of travel - class of travel (coach, economy, business) - full cost of the ticket - payment information showing you personally paid for the ticket and the last four digits of your credit card. - I also need a screen shot of the bank transaction showing you paid for the ticket, including your name and the last four digits of your credit card. - Per Diem.
-This is frequently the easiest reimbursement and often covers most travel award grant funds.
+Include details about that along with a copy of the conference brochure listing you as a presenter. - Conference Fees.
+Please include the payment receipt showing your name, amount of fee and payment information.
+Also include the bank statement or a screenshot of the bank transaction.
+(Paid prior to travel) - Plane/train/bus itinerary.
+Brown requires the detailed itinerary sent to you by the carrier you are using, not just an Orbitz/Expedia/JustFly, etc. receipt.
+The controller's office requires us to send the full itinerary including: (Paid prior to travel) - o airline logo - o name of traveler - o dates & times of travel - o class of travel (coach, economy, business) - o full cost of the ticket - o payment information showing you personally paid for the ticket and the last four digits of your credit card. - I also need a screenshot of the bank transaction showing you paid for the ticket, including the last four digits of your credit card. - Per Diem.
 Instead of submitting individual meal receipts to reimburse meals we will request Per Diem payment.
 I need to know the exact town you stayed in and the exact dates you were there.
-I will pull the IRS-allowed per diem rate from online and submit that with your proof of travel the controller's office.
-The number of days to be reimbursed will be based on your flight/train itinerary.
-We can reimburse all or part of your allowable Per Diem depending on how much you need to reach your award amount. - Lodging.
-If you are requesting reimbursement for a hotel stay, keep in mind that Brown requires the receipt you receive when you check out of the hotel (sometimes called a folio), showing your name, the dates of your stay, all charges associated with the room, and payment information including your name and the last four digits of your credit card.
+I will pull the IRS-allowed per diem rate from online and submit that with your proof of travel to the controller's office.
+The number of days to be reimbursed will be based on your flight/train/bus itinerary.
+(Paid post-travel) - Lodging.
+If you are requesting reimbursement for a hotel, please keep in mind that Brown requires the receipt you receive when you check out of the hotel (sometimes called a folio), showing your name, the dates of your stay, all charges associated with the room, and payment information including your name and the last four digits of your credit card.
 The receipt must show that the room was occupied and that a \$0.00 balance is due on the room.
-If you use Airbnb, send the initial reservation showing your payment info (name, amount, last four digits of your credit card).
+If you use Airbnb, send the reservation receipt showing the full amount due and payment in full with your payment info (name, amount, last four digits of your credit card).
+(Paid post-travel unless prepaid) - And again we need a screen shot of the bank statement showing you paid for the lodging.